-The Weighted Blanket Sleep Study That Got My Attention
+The Weighted Blanket Sleep Study That Got Our Attention

-When I first started researching weighted blankets, I came across a lot of user reviews and even more studies.
-Naturally, I was interested in both.
-But one thing that really caught my eye was this sleep study from the Journal of Sleep Medicine & Disorders from 2015.
+When we first started researching weighted blankets, we came across a lot of user reviews and even more studies.
+Naturally, we were interested in both.
+But one thing that really caught our eye was this sleep study from the Journal of Sleep Medicine & Disorders from 2015.
 It was conducted in Sweden on 31 men and women between the ages of 20 and 66 who complained of insomnia.

 The research lasted for a month during which the individuals had to sleep normally for two weeks and the other two using a weighted blanket.
 The conclusions of the test showed that all of them slept a lot better with the blankets, they were calmer, more comfortable, and didn’t move as much.